nextcloud/desktop/doc/troubleshooting.rst

 .. note:: Core dump files can be fairly large.
 Before enabling core dumps on your system, ensure that you have enough disk space to accommodate these files.
-   Also, due to their size, we strongly recommend that you properly compress any core dump files prior to sending them to ownCloud Customer Support.
+   Also, due to their size, we strongly recommend that you properly compress any core dump files prior to sending them to Nextcloud Customer Support.